mitdbg/datascienceclass/lab_6/README.md

 **Task 2**  Building on top of Task 1, fill in the blanks in `spark-code/Task2.py` to output the top-100 most frequent words in the novel that are NOT stop-words using Spark's RDD and DataFrame APIs.

 Your program should:
+1. first, split lines into words by whitespace
-1. first, replace the set of punctuation [:=,!'".?] (not including '[' and ']') with whitespace
+2. then, replace the set of punctuation [:=,!'".?] (not including '[' and ']') with whitespace
-2. then, lower case all of the words
+3. then, lower case all of the words
-3. then, remove stop-words
+4. then, remove stop-words
-4. finally, compute the word frequencies
+5. finally, compute the word frequencies

 Output the top-100 words along with their frequency in the following format to standard output:

     word,freq
     ...
-    thought, 1092
-    fremen, 1053
-    leto, 1036
-    alia, 1033
-    would, 970
-    stilgar, 932
-    know, 829
-    must, 827
-    asked, 817
+    thought,1092
+    fremen,1053
+    leto,1036
+    alia,1033
+    would,970
+    stilgar,932
+    know,829
+    must,827
+    asked,817
     ...

 Note that if two words have the same frequency, you should break the tie by outputting the lexigraphically smaller word first.